JuliaEarth/GeoStats.jl/docs/src/contributing.md

 First off, thank you for considering contributing to GeoStats.jl.
 It’s people like you that make this project so much fun.
+Below are a few suggestions to speed up the collaboration process.

 ## Reporting issues